What We Do

 More than 25,000 Youths and Families Reached

-- We demonstrated the value of wildlife habitat conservation and the critical role that hunters play to more than 9,700 students through field trips, presentations, hands-on projects and more.
+- We demonstrated to more than 9,700 students the value of wildlife conservation and the critical role hunters play, through field trips, presentations, hands-on projects and more.

 - More than 1,700 people participated in quality programs to train and motivate the next generation of hunter-conservationists through hunter camps, shoots, clinics and other outdoor adventures that provide quality outdoor hunting and shooting experiences.